TMackay-Champion/LinaForma/TheriakDomino_tools/E3_loop_THERIAK/README.md

 2) Please create a folder (perhaps called THERIAK_automation) which contains all of the THERIAK-DOMINO programs, a THERIN file, and the database of interest.

 ### Code (E3b_automate_THERIAK.m)
 1) directory = 'path/to/folder/THERIAK_automation/'.
 This must include the full path to the folder containing your THERIAK-DOMINO programs, THERIN, and database.
+Please use '/', not '\'.
 2) database = 'td_pelite.txt'.
 Please give the name of your database file.
 3) path = 'PT_path.csv'.
 This should be a csv file with the P-T path info.
 Grids can be created using script E3a.